nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 Based on a true story.

-N:"I like this logo!"
+NT:"I like this logo!"

-M:"Of course! it is identical to MY tree which is magnificent"
+MDC:"Of course! it is identical to MY tree which is magnificent"

 </details>